Consensus Date: 5 November 2014

 3.3 Nucleic acid detection from clinical specimens

 Detection of specific nucleic acid in CSF and blood has been described for several targets including the capsule-specific bexA, the Hib-specific region II and the H. influenzae specific gene fucK.
 Assays have been developed in gel-based, real-time and loop-mediated isothermal amplification formats and in singleplex and multiplex formats.12-14 In general, the specificity of these assays approach 100% (if compared to other NAT formats), and the sensitivity is often greater than bacterial culture, probably due to detection of non-viable organisms/DNA fragments that can be present in CSF after antibiotic administration.
 Some assays targeting Hib-specific region II have the additional benefit of both detecting H. influenzae and serotyping Hib in the one assay.
 Recently recognised sequence diversity in bexA genes may lead to false-negative results.
-Appropriate negative and positive controls should be included in each run.15
+Appropriate negative and positive controls should be included in each run.15top of page

 3.4 Antigen detection